 The Hailo-8 is a vision AI specialist — built for understanding what cameras see in real time.
 Object detection, people tracking, multi-stream analysis.
 It is not designed for language models.
 For everything we build on this channel, it is exactly the right tool.

 sudo apt install hailo-allExpect a compilation step.
 The kernel driver builds for your exact kernel version using DKMS.
 This takes several minutes — up to ten.
 The screen will look idle.
 That is normal.
 Do not close the terminal.
+The driver will automatically rebuild itself if your kernel is updated in future — you will not need to reinstall manually.

 When complete, reboot.
 The driver needs to load fresh.